Updated on Oct 26, 2022 05:07 IST

 Social Work and Disaster Management

-Conceptual Framework: Disaster, Vulnerability and Risk
+Conceptual Framework- Disaster, Vulnerability and Risk

 Disaster Governance

-Psychosocial Care of Survivors
+Psychosocial Care of Survivor

 Occupational Social Work

-Occupational social work: Concepts and Scope
+Occupational social work- Concepts and Scope

-Workers in the organised sector: Issues and challenges
+Workers in the organised sector- Issues and challenges

 Working Conditions and Conditions of Work